Hay fever is the common name for a condition called allergic rhinitis, which means an allergy that affects the nose.

 Suggestions to prevent or limit symptoms of hay fever include:

-- Stay indoors as much as possible in spring, on windy days or after thunderstorms.
+- Stay indoors as much as possible on windy days in spring and in wind gusts that come before the storm.

 - In your garden, choose plants that are pollinated by birds or insects, rather than plants that release their seeds into the air.